Niccolò Machiavelli: Coherence

 There is some disagreement concerning how best to describe the unifying themes, if there are any, that can be found in Machiavelli's works, especially in the two major political works, The Prince and Discourses.
 Some commentators have described him as inconsistent, and perhaps as not even putting a high priority on consistency.
 Others such as Hans Baron have argued that his ideas must have changed dramatically over time.
 Some have argued that his conclusions are best understood as a product of his times, experiences and education.
 Others, such as Leo Strauss and Harvey Mansfield, have argued strongly that there is a strong and deliberate consistency and distinctness, even arguing that this extends to all of Machiavelli's works including his comedies and letters.
+There is also some considerable debate as to Machiavelli's status as a philosopher proper, and to what extent Machiavelli aimed for a systematic approach to politics.
+Some commentators view Machiavelli to be an unsystematic thinker, while others believe that Machiavelli ultimately was a philosopher and took an ultimately systematic approach to his political project.

 Influences

 Commentators such as Leo Strauss have gone so far as to name Machiavelli as the deliberate originator of modernity itself.
 Others have argued that Machiavelli is only a particularly interesting example of trends which were happening around him.
 In any case, Machiavelli presented himself at various times as someone reminding Italians of the old virtues of the Romans and Greeks, and other times as someone promoting a completely new approach to politics.
 Machiavelli emphasizes the originality of his endeavor in several instances.
 Many scholars note that Machiavelli seems particularly original and that he frequently seems to act without any regard for his predecessors.

-That Machiavelli had a wide range of influences is in itself not controversial.
-Their relative importance is however a subject of ongoing discussion.
-It is possible to summarize some of the main influences emphasized by different commentators.